 Supporting research and learning in the Women Leading and Influencing program

-The Institute is partnering with Cardno Emerging Markets (now part of DT Global) in 2022-2024 to oversee all research, learning and knowledge dissemination activities in the DFAT-funded Women Learning and Influencing (WLI) program.
+The Centre is partnering with Cardno Emerging Markets (now part of DT Global) in 2022-2024 to oversee all research, learning and knowledge dissemination activities in the DFAT-funded Women Learning and Influencing (WLI) program.
 WLI is a four-year $8m program which offers a range of developmental leadership offerings to Pacific scholars studying at Australian universities and institutions.
-The Institute is responsible for overseeing the development, implementation and ongoing refinement of the WLI Monitoring, Evaluation, Research, Learning and Adaptation Framework.
+The Centre is responsible for overseeing the development, implementation and ongoing refinement of the WLI Monitoring, Evaluation, Research, Learning and Adaptation Framework.
 The framework includes a rolling research agenda to support program delivery and contribute to the body of knowledge on women's leadership in the Pacific.
-The work is being led by Institute Senior Research Fellow Elisabeth Jackson with support from Institute Director Chris Roche and Research Fellow Alex Gyles.
+The work is being led by Centre Senior Research Fellow Elisabeth Jackson with support from Centre Director Chris Roche and Research Fellow Alex Gyles.

 Researching women's leadership during COVID-19